Global Challenge: BT Global Challenge 2000/1

-Kate Middleton, who married Prince William to become the Duchess of Cambridge, worked as a corporate crew during the buildup of the 2000/1 race.
+Catherine Middleton, who married Prince William to become the Duchess of Cambridge and Princess of Wales, worked as a corporate crew during the buildup of the 2000/1 race.

 Global Challenge 2004/5

 The same fleet of 72 ft yachts sailed again in the 2004 race, and the winner was the Australian skipper Andy Forbes and his crew on BG SPIRIT, who won three of the seven legs.
 Once again, although the overall safety record of the race was very good, medical emergencies did unfold, most notably onboard the yacht 'Imagine It.
 Done.'
 'Team Stelmar' (with TWO separate medical evacuations), and 'Save The Children'.
 In the case of 'Imagine It.
 Done.'
 Only an extraordinary, combined effort of several yachts within the fleet, the doctor onboard (Dr Roche), and the efforts of the Westpac Rescue team saved the life of John Masters.
 'Team Stelmar' suffered both their medical evacuations in the Southern Oceans on the BA – Wellington leg, costing them a 2,500 nmi detour and 17 more days at sea, making the leg 9700 nmi instead of 6100 nmi and 52 days at sea.
 They carried on with 3 crew down crossing the Southern Ocean alone, set the 24-hour record for that leg and finished 11th due to the retirement of 'Imagine It.
 Done.'
 Team Stelmar later set the overall 24-hour race record during the penultimate leg of the race between Boston and La Rochelle.